19hours/sg-statutes/Acts/Income Tax Act.md

 [26/93; 21/2003; 29/2012]

-(5) Without prejudice to any other provision of this Act, if any person after deducting the tax required to be deducted under subsection (1) fails to give notice of such deduction to the Comptroller in the manner referred to in subsection (1B) and by the time specified in subsection (4)(a), he shall be guilty of an offence and shall on conviction pay a penalty equal to 3 times the amount of tax so deducted and shall also be liable to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+(5) Without prejudice to any other provision of this Act, if any person after deducting any tax under subsection (1) fails to give notice of such deduction to the Comptroller in the manner referred to in subsection (1B) and by the time specified in subsection (4)(a), he shall be guilty of an offence and shall on conviction pay a penalty equal to 3 times the amount of tax so deducted and shall also be liable to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.

+[Act 39 of 2017 wef 26/10/2017]

 [26/93; 21/2003]